For the first time since NATO's founding, European allies are sending soldiers to Greenland in response to threats from Washington—not Moscow.

 The EU emergency summit convenes Thursday evening in Brussels.
 Hungary, Slovakia, and the Czech Republic—whose leaders have cultivated ties with Trump—have not yet stated positions.
 Their votes will be needed for any collective response.

-Germany's hasty withdrawal may signal which way the wind is blowing in Berlin.
-Or it may not.
-The defense ministry isn't saying.
+Germany's hasty departure from Greenland may signal which way the wind is blowing in Berlin.
+Or it may not—the defense ministry isn't saying why the reconnaissance team left early, only that its mission was "completed."

 The tariffs take effect on 1 February.
 Whether this is negotiating posture or genuine intent, European leaders must now plan as though it is real.